Britain tightens COVID rules as world on alert over omicron

 Among the measures announced, Johnson said anyone arriving in England will be asked to take a a mandatory PCR test for COVID-19 on the second day after their arrival and must self isolate until they provide a negative test.
 And if someone tests positive for the omicron variant, then he said their close contacts will have to self-isolate for 10 days regardless of their vaccination status — currently close contacts are exempt from quarantine rules if they are fully-vaccinated.

-He also said mask-wearing in shops and on public transport will be required and said the independent group of scientists that advises the British government on the rollout of coronavirus vaccines has been asked to accelerate the vaccination program, potentially by expanding the numbers eligible for a booster jab or allowing older children to get a second dose of vaccine.
+He also said mask-wearing in shops and on public transport will be required and said the independent group of scientists that advises the British government on the rollout of coronavirus vaccines has been asked to accelerate the vaccination program.
+This could involve widening the booster program to younger age groups, reducing the time period between a second dose and a booster and allowing older children to get a second dose.

 “From today we’re going to boost the booster campaign," he said.

-One of the two new cases was found in the southeastern English town of Brentwood, while the other is in the central city of Nottingham.
-The two cases are linked and involve travel from southern Africa.
-The two confirmed cases are self-isolating alongside their households while contact tracing and targeted testing takes place.
+Britain's Department of Health said the two cases found in the U.K. were linked and involved travel from southern Africa.
+One of the two new cases was in the southeastern English town of Brentwood, while the other is in the central city of Nottingham.
+The two confirmed cases are self-isolating with their households while contact tracing and targeted testing takes place.

 Many countries have slapped restrictions on various southern African countries over the past couple of days including Australia, Brazil, Canada, the European Union, Iran, Japan, Thailand and the United States, in response to warnings over the transmissability of the new variant — against the advice of the World Health Organization.